jlbradley1844/jlbradley1844.github.io/_posts/2018-04-12-personal-project-doom-loop.md

 than the others.
 Let's run with that.

 10. Oh, now I have to set up Vagrant boxes that I can run python on.
-Ok better go do that.
+Ok, better go do that.
+Ok, so....
 Ubuntu, check.
 Python, check.
 Emacs and IPython, check.
+Finally ready to code!

 11. CODING FINALLY WOOOOOOOO.
 (Picture hollywood montage of your humble author crouched over a computer, his face bathed with blue light...)

 12. Uh oh, I was reading a bad version of the API.
 For certain